Siga las instrucciones aquí para traducir esta página a otro idioma usando Chrome.

 Learn more about our email consent flow, including what the consumer sees by watching this short overview.

-Selecting "Select [consent/review] from my Consent Library"
+Selecting "Select consent from Consent Library"

 Selecting this option allows you to select an existing piece of consent documentation from your Consent Library.
 You may begin typing a consumer's name or email address to populate the list, or you may select the drop down menu to scroll through all consumers in your Consent Library.

-Selecting "Upload proof of [consent/review] to HealthSherpa"
+Selecting "Upload [consent/enrollment review] to HealthSherpa"

 File constraints